Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 This is also supported by the fact that recovery from bodyweight exercises is usually shorter than after lifting weights.

-If you want to work more than your chest using bodyweight exercises, head over to our ultimate full-body calisthenics workout program!
+If you want to work more than your chest using bodyweight exercises, head over to our ultimate full-body calisthenics workout program for beginners

 When you train for strength, the aim is to be close to failure.